silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 Which leaves the problem that has actually been identified.
 Ryan and Deci's self-determination theory names three basic psychological needs: autonomy, competence and relatedness. [^47] Look at that list from the position of a capable, analytical adult in burnout.
 Autonomy you can arrange.
 Competence you can work at, and people in this position usually have.
 Relatedness is the only one on the list that another person has to agree to.

 That is why it sucks.
-Not because needing recognition is shameful, but because he has correctly worked out that the remaining deficit is in the one category he cannot close by effort, intelligence or discipline - the three things that have solved everything else.
+Not because needing recognition is shameful, but because you have correctly worked out that the remaining deficit is in the one category you cannot close by effort, intelligence or discipline - the three things that have solved everything else.
 It is the difference between a hard problem and a problem that is not yours alone to solve.

 And for an autistic adult that is not a general truth about the human condition.
 It is specific, because Part 2 was about how few people are available to agree to it.